Chorale Conversations: Sarah Crane

 Date

-We recently asked soprano soloist Sarah Crane to talk about her up-coming performances in the Fauré and Duruflé Requiems with Brisbane Chorale.
+We recently asked soprano soloist Sarah Crane about her up-coming performances in the Fauré and Duruflé Requiems with Brisbane Chorale.

 First of all, take us behind the scenes of your pre-concert preparation.
 What sort of things do you do (or avoid doing) in the days and hours leading up to a performance to ensure your voice will be at its best?